What Is An Epidural

 Epidural steroid injections for pain

 Several common conditions—including a lumbar disc herniation, degenerative disc disease, and lumbar spinal stenosis—can cause severe acute or chronic low back pain and/or leg pain.
-For these and other conditions that can cause chronic pain, an epidural steroid injection may be an effective nonsurgical treatment option.
+For these and other conditions that can cause chronic pain, an epidural steroid injection may be an effective Minimally invasive treatment option.

 How to prepare for the injection.